threefoldfoundation/info_sdk/src/2_gettingstarted/3sdk_installer_basics/3sdk_use.md

 ### Install New Container

-If you do not want to have the interactive wizrd, you can specify the different option manually too.
+If you do not want to have the interactive wizard, you can specify the different option manually too.

 ```shell
 container install name=someuser identity=someuser email=someuser@gmail.com server=True